 Our friendships have evolved as we've grown.
 We now decline each other's invitations after work or on the weekend.
 We've learned to prioritize and conserve our energy when possible to be our best selves.

-Fortunately, right now, our only drama is work fires to put out.
-We enjoy the moment together before we rush back to work for conference calls and meetings.
+We enjoy the moment together before we rush back to the office for conference calls and meetings.
 We miss and remember our dear friends who are home with little ones or now across the country...

 I still talk to my Mom and sister several times a day.